Marvellous Mareeba: Things to Do in Mareeba

 On a recent trip to Mareeba we decided to visit the Mareeba Heritage Museum and we were surprised at just how fascinating it was.

 It’s similar to Herberton’s Historic Village but on a smaller scale so if you’re a bit of a history buff you will definitely get something out of it.

 Since entry is free its definitely worth checking out.
 We ended up spending at least an hour there.

 There are lots of displays and small buildings representing Mareeba’s vast and varied history.
 These include interactive displays showing Aboriginal Culture, the Mount Mulligan Mine, explorers, pioneers and early settlers, a blacksmith shop, a vintage rail ambulance, the old post office and telephone exchange and a tobacco display.

 Every time we visit we see wallabies seeking shelter under shady trees and plenty of birdlife on Clancy’s lagoon.

 There’s usually swans, ducks, miniature geese, cormorants and kingfishers around too.

-In fact, there’s around 200 species of birds that inhabit these wetlands, including emus that often come to greet you as you arrive because they are quite curious creatures.
+In fact, there’s around 200 species of birds that inhabit these wetlands.
+You might even see and emu coming to greet you as you arrive.

 Plus we love visiting the wetlands for the great walking tracks and even a giant silver lizard sculpture, which is the last thing you expect to find in the middle of the bush.